data-henrik/context-based-restrictions/README.md

-# Tests of IBM Cloud context-based-restrictions security feature
+# Tests of IBM Cloud context-based-restrictions (CBR) security feature
 This repository holds files for testing context-based restrictions in IBM Cloud.